aksnzhy/xlearn/doc/install_windows.rst

 *If you have already installed your C++ compiler before, you can skip this step.*

-Download Visual Studio ``setup.exe`` from https://visualstudio.microsoft.com/downloads/, then you can follow the VS2017 install guide https://docs.microsoft.com/en-us/visualstudio/install/install-visual-studio?view=vs-2017.
+Download Visual Studio ``vs_xxxx_xxxx.exe`` from https://visualstudio.microsoft.com/downloads/, then you can follow the VS2017 install guide https://docs.microsoft.com/en-us/visualstudio/install/install-visual-studio?view=vs-2017.
 Users should make sure that choose the c++ development tools when install VS2017.